Back to County Implementation and Oversight

 - DPR can revoke or suspend the license of companies and individuals that do pest control work, sell pesticides, or advise on pest control in California.

-- DPR can levy administrative penalties on companies and individuals who sell unregistered or misbranded pesticide products, fail to pay required fees on pesticide sales, or pack, ship, or sell produce with illegal pesticide residue.
+- DPR can levy administrative penalties or approve supplemental environmental projects (SEPs) to offset a portion of the civil penalties, on companies and individuals who sell unregistered or misbranded pesticide products, fail to pay required fees on pesticide sales, or pack, ship, or sell produce with illegal pesticide residue.

 - The county agricultural commissioner's office, as the primary county agency who enforces pesticide use laws and regulations, can levy administrative penalties for those violations.
 They also have the authority to revoke or suspend the registration of companies and individuals who do business in their counties.